EighteenZi/rocksdb_wiki/Features-Not-in-LevelDB.md

 ## Alternative Data Structures And Formats

 * Plain Table format for memory-only use cases
-* vector-based and hash-based memtable format
+* Vector-based and hash-based memtable format
 * Clock-based cache
 * Pluggable information log
 * Annotate transaction log write with blob (for replication)